*SPOILER ALERT! *

 Pressing

-a palm against the new mother’s tummy, Eena closed her eyes and let the dragon’s
+a palm against the new mother’s tummy, Eena closed her eyes and let the

-a lifeform.
+detailed anatomy.
+Here was a life-form.
 A young boy.
 He was healthy.
-So was his mother.
-It was remarkable.
+So was his

 Eena